projectsesame/sesame/site/content/docs/v1.18.2/config/access-logging.md

 To enable the feature you have two options:

-- Add `--accesslog-format=json` to your Contour startup line.
+- Add `--accesslog-format=json` to your Sesame startup line.
 - Add `accesslog-format: json` to your configuration file.

 Without any further customization, the [default fields][5] will be used.